Central Avenue Line (Maryland): Better Bus Redesign

 During WMATA's Revised Draft Visionary Network, all three proposed routes were retained by WMATA and were renamed to Routes P51 (MD258), P72 (MD355), and P73 (MD356).
 Routes P72 and P73 saw minor changes to their proposals, with the Kettering Loop now being served by the proposed P72 (MD355) instead of the P73 (MD356).
 The P72 also added service to Bowie Health Center.
 Route P51 saw the most changes, with service being cut back to Capitol Heights station and service to Stadium-Armory station not being included in the proposals.
 All changes were then proposed during WMATA's 2025 Proposed Network.

 During the proposals, WMATA merged the proposed Route P51 routing with the proposed Route P63 routing into one route.
-The new route P63 would operate between Downtown Largo station and Naylor Road station via a modified P51 routing between Downtown Largo station and Capitol Heights station via Central Avenue, Garret A Morgan Boulevard, Morgan Boulevard station, and East Capitol Street, then would operate along Davey Street, and Capitol Heights Boulevard before operating on the proposed P63 routing (and a modified routing of the F14) to Naylor Road station via Larchmont Avenue, Marlboro Pike, Southern Avenue SE, and Branch Avenue.
+The new route P63 would operate between Downtown Largo station and Naylor Road station via a modified P51 routing between Downtown Largo station and Capitol Heights station via Central Avenue, Garrett A. Morgan Boulevard, Morgan Boulevard station, and East Capitol Street, then would operate along Davey Street, and Capitol Heights Boulevard before operating on the proposed P63 routing (and a modified routing of the F14) to Naylor Road station via Larchmont Avenue, Marlboro Pike, Southern Avenue SE, and Branch Avenue.

 On November 21, 2024, WMATA approved its Better Bus Redesign Network, with the line being modified into three routes.

 Beginning on June 29, 2025, the portion between Addison Road station and Downtown Largo station was renamed into the P63 and was modified to also serve Morgan Boulevard station and was extended to Naylor Road station, following the former F14 route between Addison Road and Naylor Road via Capitol Heights station, Larchmont Avenue, Marlboro Pike, and Southern Avenue.

 Routes C21 and C22 were combined into the C21 and renamed into the P73, operating between Downtown Largo station and Collington Center, and eliminated service along Hall Road to Pointer Ridge.
 Routes C26, C27, and C29 were combined and renamed into the P72, operating along the former C26 routing between Downtown Largo and Pointer Ridge via East Kettering.
 The line then operates on the former C29 along Mitchellville Road, discontinuing service along Peach Walker Drive, Nottinghill Drive, and Northview Drive.
 The line then follows the C26 routing in Bowie, ending at Bowie Park & Ride.
 Saturday service to Bowie State University was discontinued.

 The former C21, C26, C27, and C29 designations were later given to the V7/W4 (C21), W6/W8 (C26), W1 (C27), and W2/W3 (C29).

+During the 2025 summer season, Route P73 was given limited weekend service to supplement the P72 and riders additional options to and from Six Flags America.
+Following Six Flags America's closure on November 2, 2025, the limited weekend service for Route P73 was also discontinued as there was no need for the extra service.